-Instruments, in particular AWS instruments with electrical outputs, drifts in time and, consequently, regular inspection and calibration are needed.
-In principle, the calibration interval is determined by the drift specifications given by the manufacturer and the required uncertainty.
-WMO international instrument intercomparisons also provide some objective indications of instrument drifts and desirable calibration intervals.
+SensorsInstruments, in particular AWS sensorsinstruments with electrical outputs, show accuracy drifts in time and, consequently, need-regular inspection and calibration are needed.
+In principle, the calibration interval is determined by the drift specifications given by the manufacturer and the required accuracyuncertainty.
+WMO international instrument intercomparisons also provide some objective indications of sensor accuracyinstrument drifts and desirable calibration intervals.
 As signal conditioning modules and data-acquisition and transmission equipment also form a part of the measuring chain, their stability and correct operation also have to be controlled or calibrated periodically.
 The summary given below is limited to practical aspects related to AWSs.
-For more detailed information on calibration techniques and methods, refer to the different chapters of Volume I and to Volume V, Chapter 4,.
+Refer to the different chapters of Part I and to Part IV, Chapter 4, forFor more detailed information on calibration techniques and methods7, refer to the different chapters of Volume I and to Volume V, Chapter 4,.

-Initial calibration: Appropriate calibration facilities and instrumentation should be available prior to the procurement and installation of AWSs, in order to enable verification of the specifications given by the manufacturer, testing the overall performance of the station and inspection if transportation has affected the measuring characteristics of the equipment.
+Initial calibration: It is easy to overlook the requirement that appropriateAppropriate calibration facilities and instrumentation should be available prior to the procurement and installation of AWSs, in order to be able to verifyenable verification of the specifications given by the manufacturer, to testtesting the overall performance of the station and to verify thatinspection if transportation did not affecthas affected the measuring characteristics of the equipment.

-Field inspection: The periodic replacement or comparison of AWS instruments with travelling standards at the station is an absolute requirement to monitor the performance of the instruments.
-Travelling standards having similar filtering characteristics to the AWS measuring chain and with a digital read-out are preferred.
-In many countries, two travelling standards of the same type are used to prevent possible problems with change of accuracy due to transportation.
-In order to be able to detect small drifts, the travelling standards should have an uncertainty that is much lower than the relevant station instrument and should be installed during the comparison process in the same environmental conditions as the instruments for a sufficiently long time.
+Field inspection: The periodic replacement or comparison of AWS sensorsinstruments with travelling standards at the station is an absolute requirement to monitor the performance of the sensorsinstruments.
+Travelling standards having similar filtering characteristics to the AWS measuring chain and with a digital read-out are to be preferred.
+In many countries, two travelling standards of the same type are used to prevent possible problems with change of accuracy change problems due to transportation.
+In order to be able to detect small drifts, the travelling standards should have an accuracyuncertainty that is much betterlower than the relevant station sensorinstrument and should be installed during the comparison process in the same environmental conditions as the sensorsinstruments for a sufficiently long time.
 As signal conditioning modules and data-acquisition equipment, such as the A/D converter, can also show performance drifts, appropriate electrical reference sources and multimeters should be used to locate anomalies.
 The period between inspection visits should be determined by the drift characteristics of the instruments.
 As experience with the instruments is increased, deviation adjustment of the schedule can be justified.

 Before and after field inspections, the travelling standards and reference sources must be compared with the working standards of the calibration laboratory.
-The maintenance service must be informed as soon as possible, if uncertainty deviations are detected.
+The maintenance service must be informed as soon as possible when accuracy, if uncertainty deviations are detected.